 The elements of Paul’s gospel can be framed with five questions.
 Each of these elements is also found in a similar passage, Luke 24:45-49, in which Jesus explains His life and mission.
 The following table compares these two summaries.

-There you have it.
-Comparing these two passages, we can now summarize the essence of the gospel as announcing:
+Comparing these two passages, you can summarize the essence of the gospel as announcing:

 Who is Jesus: He is the Christ.
 That is His title as our Savior, Lord and King.

 What has Jesus done: He died on the cross and rose from the dead.
-This is the work of salvation — what Christ did to save us.
+This is the work of salvation — what Christ did to save humanity.

 Why has Jesus done this: He has done this to forgive your sins and bestow on you the benefits that come with salvation.

-How can we know that it is true: Because it fulfills the Old Testament Scriptures, and many eyewitnesses have testified to His resurrection.
+How can you know that it is true: Because it fulfills the Old Testament Scriptures, and many eyewitnesses have testified to His resurrection.

-How should we respond: With repentance (that is, by turning to God) and faith.
+How should you respond: With repentance (that is, by turning to God) and faith.

 To clarify the essence of the gospel is not to have said everything important about it.
 There is a much greater “fullness” to the gospel.
 Its truths, themes and implications are so vast and rich that it will take you your lifetime to explore, understand and experience.